Have you ever experienced a silent church service?

 Benefits of a Silent Church Service

-Here are three ways creating moments of silence in your service will transform your church.
+Here are three ways holding a silent church service will transform your church.

 Silence Creates Space for God to Speak